i-am-grub/VRxC_ELRS/README.md

     3. Set the AUX channel for `DVR Rec`

 > [!NOTE]
-> Note: This will not not stop the ability to start recording DVR through this switch.
+> Note: This will not stop the ability to start recording DVR through this switch.
 It is just a state that the race timer's backpack listens for.

 2. Bind the Race Timer backpack to the Transmitter.
 This step can be skipped if flashing the timer's backpack with firmware that contains the race director's bindphrase.
     1. Start the RotorHazard server with the ESP32 connected.